 Address changes can often be handled on the annual report or via a separate change form (for foreign LLCs, a Statement of Change of Foreign Qualification, usually $90 or $35 depending on the change).
 To keep costs down, try to get details right the first time and bundle multiple updates into one amendment when possible.

-Dissolution, revival, and other “end of life” filing fees
+Dissolution, Revival, and Other “end of life” Filing Fees

 If you ever close or bring back a Maine LLC, there are specific “end of life” fees: